 I fotografi! -C'hanno beccato!

-The photographers! -They got us!
+The photographers! -They've caught us!

 If you get caught doing something you shouldn’t, that’s when you say mi hanno beccato (they caught me)!
 You might use beccare if you get caught in the rain without an umbrella: mi sono beccato [or beccata] un raffreddore (I caught a cold), or if after dialing someone’s number many times, they finally answer: finalmente t’ho beccato (I finally got you)!